 Instructions

-- Remove from heat and allow the sauce to cool.
-Transfer to pint containers, label and freeze.
+- Transfer from the heat, remove and discard the bay leaves and allow the sauce to cool.
+Pour the cooled sauce into 4 sterilized pint jars leaving 1-inch for expansion, label, and freeze.
+When completely frozen secure lids.
 Use as needed.
-Makes 4 pints sauce.
+Makes 4 pints of sauce.

 Notes